 How We Use Personal Information

-Personal Information is provided to our clients for:
+How information is provided to our clients:

 - We provide lists with names, addresses, emails, and phone numbers to help marketers with sales prospecting, direct mail, and email campaigns.